saikzh/Microsoft-LAB/Windows Server 2022 Lab/WS2022LAB.md

 - [x] Implement SIG-SVR1 to serve DHCP and SIG-SVR2 as failover DHCP
 - [x] Enable DHCP Relay on PFSENSE interfaces
 - [x] Create OUs, Users and Groups
-- [ ] Implement SIG-SVR3 to serve MDT and WDS for Windows Server 2022 and Windows 10 Deployments
+- [x] Implement SIG-SVR3 to serve MDT and WDS for Windows Server 2022 and Windows 10 Deployments
-- [ ] Deploy SIG-SVR4, SIG-PC1 and SIG-PC2 through WDS/MDT
+- [x] Deploy SIG-SVR4, SIG-PC1 and SIG-PC2 through WDS/MDT
-- [ ] Setup below Group Policies
+- [ ] Setup Group Policies
-	- [ ] Setup Network drives using single GPO
-		- [ ] Setup share files and folders on SIG-SVR4 to setup network drives
+	- [x] Setup share files and folders on SIG-SVR4 to setup network drives
-		- [ ] HelpDesk users can only see HelpDesk folder as I: Drive
+	- [x] HelpDesk users can only see HelpDesk folder as E: Drive
-		- [ ] HR users can only see HR folder as H: Drive
+	- [x] HR users can only see HR folder as G: Drive
 	- [ ] Hide C drive on only SIG HR Users either use existing GPO or new GPO
-	- [ ] Setup HelpDesk group as Local Admin on SIG-WORKSTATIONS
+	- [ ] Setup HelpDesk group as Local Admin on SIG-PCs
 	- [ ] Group Policies Central Store

 ## Setup Workstation VM to manage